multivendorx/multivendorx.github.io/source/includes/v1/_introduction.md

 ## Pagination ##

-MultiVendorX REST API supports pagination therefore you can also paginate results returned by WCMp REST API in the same way WordPress does.
+MultiVendorX REST API supports pagination therefore you can also paginate results returned by MultiVendorX REST API in the same way WordPress does.
 If a request returns multiple items it will be paginated to 10 items automatically.
 However, you can change the default behaviour by specifying the `?per_page` parameter.
 The syntax for the same would be:

 `GET /vendors?per_page=15`